 The feedback provided by citizens through the City Manager's Listening Tour was instrumental for City Council to establish Council Goals to move our city forward.
 With key priorities identified, City Staff then converted this data into plans and programs intended to positively change the trajectory of the community.
 These Action Plans identify both physical infrastructure and public service personnel needs required to accomplish the work envisioned, however the City’s current revenues are not sufficient to address these needed services.
 Additional resources are required to address the challenges identified through the community survey.
 Revenues from the Use Tax would be used to improve the community through the newly developed Action Plans, allowing for the processes and plans to be set in motion.

 What is a Use Tax?

-On November 2, 2021, Joplin voters will answer a question whether to collect a local use tax on items purchased from out-of-state vendors and shipped to Joplin for use.
+On November 2, 2021, Joplin voters approved an initiative for the City to collect a local use tax on items purchased from out-of-state vendors and shipped to Joplin for use.
 It is listed as “City of Joplin – Proposition Action”.